Contact a Fort Lauderdale Nursing Home Fall Lawyer for Caring and Aggressive Representation

 South Florida has among the highest concentration of nursing homes and senior citizen care facilities of any state in the nation.
 The number one cause of avoidable injuries and deaths from accidents in nursing homes is slip, trip and fall accidents.
 Florida nursing home staffs have a special responsibility to make sure that the situations that cause slip, trip and fall accidents are eliminated or minimized at all costs.
 In fact, Florida’s Nursing Home Patient Bill of Rights requires nursing homes to provide adequate and appropriate health care and protective services to ensure a frail patient doesn’t slip and fall or trip and fall when trying to move about their room.
-If your loved one suffered injuries from a fall in a Florida nursing home, our slip and fall attorneys are here to help.
+If your loved one suffered injuries from a fall in a Florida nursing home, our Fort Lauderdale nursing home fall attorneys are here to help.

 Getting in and out of the bathtub and shower is obviously a hazardous moment for any senior citizen.
 Many seniors also require assistance getting in the shower or tub as well as attendance while washing or bathing.
 This is where a senior can slip and break a hip, a shoulder, their back or strike their head on the toilet, sink or tub.
 There is no excuse for leaving a senior citizen unattended when bathing.
-If you have a loved one who has been seriously injured in such a slip and fall accident, please call the Ft.
-Lauderdale nursing home accident attorneys at the Maus Law Firm immediately.
+If you have a loved one who has been seriously injured in such a slip and fall accident, please call the Fort Lauderdale nursing home fall attorneys at the Maus Law Firm immediately.

 Unmarked Changes in Floor Surfaces